hacklanta/lift-formality/README.md

     submitFormToIframe($('form:has(input[type=file])'), 'fileUploadExampleForm');
 });
 ```
 You may also wish to treat your uploaded files as optional.
-By default, a fileUploadField will fail validation if not provided.

-The field(s) can become optional through a conversion into Option:
+By default, a `fileUploadField` will fail validation if not provided.
+You can make the field(s) optional through a conversion into Option:

 ```scala
 fieldGroup